We use cookies to improve your experience on our website. By continuing you acknowledge cookies are being used. View the privacy policy.

 Knowing if you’ll have enough super when you retire starts with checking your account balance now.
 Perhaps you have more than one fund and you’ll need to track down all your super accounts to find out how much you have.

-Once you know how much your super savings is currently, you can use our retirement calculator, to find out what your balance is likely to be by the time you retire.
+Once you know how much your super savings is currently, you can use a Retirement Tracker calculator like this one to find out what your balance is likely to be by the time you retire.

 It’s important to keep in mind that the total super savings needed to live comfortably in retirement depends on what you’re planning to do as well as the lifestyle that you’ve been used to during your working life.
 Our run the numbers information below can help give you an idea of how much you’ll need saved by the time you retire.